RaymondJiangkw/screeps_script/src/tool/marketCalculator/README.md

 <a name="marketCalculator..component"></a>

 ### MarketCal.commodity.component(commodity, [settings]) ⇒ [<code>CommodityInformation</code>](#CommodityInformation) \| <code>Number</code>
-This function is mainly for calculating the components of commodity.
+This function is mainly for calculating the **additional** components of commodity.

 Notice that
 - This function will calculate based on `storage`, `terminal` by default, if you set `settings.existenceBased` = true.